 - Explain in footnotes all non-standard abbreviations.

-- Identify statistical measures of variation such as standard deviation and standard error of the mean.
+- Identify statistical measures of variation, such as standard deviation, with the mean.

 - Omit internal horizontal and vertical rules.

 - If data are used from another published or unpublished source, obtain permission and acknowledge fully.